WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 - I highly recommend force-pushing to the gh-pages branch in your CI job that re-builds the documentation.
 This prevents your `.git` folder from growing in size due to storing old commits of the built documentation.
-As a general rule, you never need this output, since it should be reproducible from the commit that triggered the rebuild (your build is determinstic, _right_?).
+As a general rule, you never need this output, since it should be reproducible from the commit that triggered the rebuild (your build is deterministic, _right_?).

 - If you took my earlier advice and are using pydata-sphinx-theme, it's relatively simple to use their [version-picker](https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/version-dropdown.html)